 East Indian Tope, a marriage of our Portuguese cultural inheritance with our Maharashtrian Indian roots.
 It’s the perfect all in one meal at any time.
-In continuing with the East Indian Series, Sarah from TheWingedFork talks about cooking this yummy recipe.
+Find out how to cook this yummy East Indian recipe.

 It was my turn to help mom in the kitchen yesterday, and we were making Chicken Tope again after a long time. yeah, we like Mutton Tope too, but this time it was chicken. 😉 Just so you know, tope is pronounced as “toh-pay”.
 From the hall sis kept taking breaks from her work to scream, ‘Take pictures, take pictures of the chicken!’.
 We had already started chopping the onions and the chillies, so no pictures of that.
 Anyway I managed to take a few pics in the middle of mess.